A busy dog is a good dog.

 2. Kong Rubber Toys

 Kong rubber toys are tough and safe for most dogs.

 I usually put canned dog food into a Kong Classic rubber toy, and then freeze it.
 This is a fun way to occupy my dog, especially when he is in his crate.

 Sometimes, I further entice my dog by dropping in some cheese or sardines, before putting in the canned food.
 This provides the extra umph that gets him to work through the Kong.

-Some other fun Kong toys are the Kong Dental Stick and the Kong Jump’n Jack.
-I stuff kibble or boiled chicken into the grooves of these two toys, and let my dogs chew on them.
+Another fun Kong toy is the Kong Jump’n Jack.
+I stuff kibble or boiled chicken into the grooves of this two toy, and let my dogs chew on them.